SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 ## What to do?

 Beats me.
 I wish I could figure out how to persuade people not to be self-destructive.
+(In this, as in _so many_ other matters!)

-The consequences of slow/low vaccination rates are that viral variants will inevitably take over, one of which will eventually have an escape mutation to evade current vaccines.
+The consequences of slow/low vaccination rates are that viral variants are inevitably taking over, one of which will eventually have an escape mutation to evade current vaccines.
 Then we'll need _booster_ vaccines again.
 Fortunatley, we know that those are [already under development]({{ site.baseurl }}/variants-vs-vaccines/#mrna-vaccines-and-boosters-for-variants), and that